 If your artwork is not treated and framed correctly, it can deteriorate, fade, discolour, stain and as a result, lose value.
 Correct conservation techniques and restorative practice will ensure your art/sentimental piece will endure.

 Paintings that have tears or punctures can be repaired.
-It does not matter to us if the painting was done by a famous artist, or a family member or friend.
-Every piece is treated with professional care and methods.
+It does not matter to us if the painting was done by a famous artist, a family member or a friend.
+Every piece is treated with professional care and practiced methods.

-Treatments can vary from a light surface cleaning and re-varnishing to a full re-lining.
-Many paintings have been painted on low quality canvas, muslin, or some other kind of fabric that is deteriorating as it ages.
-These can be re-lined onto new canvas so they will last far into the future.
+Treatments can vary from a light surface cleaning and re-varnishing, to a full re-lining and repair.
+Many paintings have been painted on low quality canvas, muslin, or some other kind of fabric that will deteriorate as it ages.
+These can be re-lined with new canvas backing, so they will last far into the future.
 Areas of paint loss can be filled and touched up once the painting has been cleaned.
 Once the touch up has been completed, a new protective coat of varnish is applied.
 Not only does this coat of varnish protect the surface of the painting, but it also saturates the paint and brings the colors to life.

-Gallery 360 work with the most highly trained professionals around Australia and internationally, in this delicate field.
-Our conservators consider the type of materials used, the paint pigment, type of ink used, the paper quality and how these contribute to the welfare of the work.
+Gallery 360 work with the most highly trained professionals around Australia and internationally in this delicate field.
+Our conservators consider the type of materials used including the paint pigment, type of ink used, the paper quality and how these contribute to the welfare of the work.